curv3d/curv/docs/Theory.rst

 The isocurve at 0 for this SDF is just the boundary of the rectangle.

-The isocurve at 1 bounds an "inflated" copy of the rectangle.
-This is actually an important operation that has different names in different fields.
+The isocurve at 1 bounds an "inflated" copy of the rectangle with rounded edges.
+This is an important operation that has different names in different fields.
 The inflated copy is:

 * The "rounded offset" of the rectangle, at offset 1.
 Offset is an operation in CAD modelling programs.
 * The Minkowski sum of the rectangle with a circle of radius 1.
 * The dilation of the rectangle by a disk of radius 1.
 Dilation is an operation of Mathematical Morphology.